lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 You need to enter in each of the examples subfolder.
 In each of them, type
 ```
-make exec
+make all
 ```
-to build the examples and produce the exacutables.
+to produce the exacutables and the doucumentation.

 Type
 ```